Inspired by the works of international

 . . .
 What makes this collection an exceptional one is the compelling cast of

 characters, the realism infused into the plot lines, and the plot structure

 that makes each story a must-read . . .
 I enjoyed these tales for their

 existential themes and the philosophical questions they ask . . . a gorgeous

 treat for short story buffs and the diversity in style, plot, and themes makes

 this a book that will appeal to a wide audience."

 4, Manifest West Series, (Western Press Books - Western State Colorado University, 2015).

-BW softcover editions from Tootie-Do Press.
-E-book distribution TBA.
+and BW softcover editions from Tootie-Do Press.
+E-book distribution is exclusive to Amazon.